KangHyunWook/COPA/README.md

 ### Citation

-If this code is helpful for your research, please cite us at:
+If this code is useful for your research, please cite us at:

 ```
 @article{Kang2026COPA,